 Yet most people struggle to discover their purpose.
 Like Dorothy in The Wizard of Oz, they know that the Emerald City exists but they have no clue as to how to get there and what being there will feel like.
-Without a good roadmap to give them direction for their quest, they get lost in the wilderness of life.
+Without a good road map to give them direction, they get lost in the wilderness of life.

-Some don’t even feel compelled or motivated to find their ideal path towards a meaningful existence because they’re too wrapped up in getting their basic needs met, and once those needs are met, they work towards building their wealth and financial security to acquire more material possessions.
+Some don’t even feel motivated to find their ideal path towards a meaningful existence, because they’re too wrapped up in getting their basic needs met, and once those needs are met, they work towards building their wealth and financial security to acquire more material possessions.